Damian Lewis: Early life and education

 Sephardic Jewish descent.
-He has stated that he "went to English boarding schools and grew up around people very much like [his character] Soames and in a milieu very much like the Forsytes'".
+His brother is writer, producer, and director, Gareth Lewis.
+Lewis has said that he "went to English boarding schools and grew up around people very much like [his character] Soames and in a milieu very much like the Forsytes'".

 As a child, Lewis made several visits to the US to visit relatives during summer breaks.
-He first decided to become an actor at the age of 16.
-He was educated at the independent Ashdown House School in Forest Row, East Sussex, and at Eton College.
-He graduated from the Guildhall School of Music and Drama in 1993, after which he worked as an actor with the Royal Shakespeare Company.
+He decided to become an actor at the age of 16.

-During his time with the RSC, he played Borgheim in Adrian Noble's production of Henrik Ibsen's Little Eyolf and Posthumus in William Shakespeare's Cymbeline.
-He also starred in another of Ibsen's plays, as Karsten Bernick in Pillars of the Community at the National Theatre in November 2005.
+He was educated at the independent Ashdown House School in Forest Row, East Sussex, then Eton College, and graduated B.A. from the Guildhall School of Music and Drama in 1993.